Take a look around the stunning show gardens and the floral marquees at the RHS Flower Show Cardiff 2018

 The first big event on the gardening calendar is the RHS Flowershow in Cardiff.
 It takes place in Bute Park, right next to Cardiff Castle, and has a definitely Spring-like feel to it.

 I had never been to this show before, so I was really happy to get the chance to cover the event.
-Mark and I travelled down to Cardiff to take a look around the show, which is full of horticultural inspiration, family fun, and much more.
+I travelled down to Cardiff to take a look around the show, which is full of horticultural inspiration, family fun, and much more.